-Barbara is the newest addition to the Maine Adaptive Staff.
-A graduate of the University of Pennsylvania and Harvard Law School, Barbara began her professional career in non-profit management with several organizations in the Boston area.
+Barbara is a graduate of the University of Pennsylvania and Harvard Law School, Barbara began her professional career in non-profit management with several organizations in the Boston area.
 After practicing law for over a decade with the Portland, Maine, firm of Murray, Plumb & Murray, Barbara immersed herself in skiing.
 A Level III PSIA Alpine instructor, Barbara began her life as a ski bum teaching at Lost Valley in Maine and ran the Meister program at Sunday River for three seasons.
 For the last few seasons, she has been a weekend race coach for GACP’s youngest athletes.
 Barbara is happiest when she’s doing anything that connects her and others to outside activity — from gardening, to hiking, to road and mountain biking — and loves working and volunteering with people who have a passion for their organization’s mission.
 Her goal is to work collaboratively with Maine Adaptive’s participants, volunteers, board, and staff to expand the organization’s reach, programming, and financial base of support.

 Marketing & Development Director